| ACADEMICS | Schools & Departments | Nursing

 For more than 38 years, the Dr.

-Lillian R. Goodman Nursing Department at Worcester State University has been educating professional nurses to improve the health of individuals, families, and
+Lillian R. Goodman Nursing Department at Worcester State University has been educating students and professional nurses to improve the health of individuals, families, and

 communities throughout Massachusetts and around the world.
 Our rigorous